-Joompay launches its bill-splitting payment app across Europe to take on Transferwise and others – TechCrunch
+Joompay launches its bill-splitting payment app across Europe to take on TransferWise and others – TechCrunch

 Joompay, a startup with an iOS and Android app similar to Venmo and TransferWise, has now launched in Europe after obtaining a Luxembourg Electronic Money Institution (EMI) license.
 The app allows people to send and receive money with anyone, instantly and for free.
 However, it enters a crowded market, competing with peer to peer payment features from the likes of Revolut, N26, Monese and Monzo.
-Joompay was started by the founders of Joom, an ecommerce marketplace.
+Joompay was started by the founders of Joom, an e-commerce marketplace.

 Users just need to know an email or a phone number to send money to someone — or a custom paytag that does not reveal any personal details.
 They can jointly pay a bill, make purchases online and send money to someone in another country.
-It also allows users to create customizable payment pages, share their personal Joompay URL, collect money from customers, and receive donations, not unlike Paypal.
+It also allows users to create customizable payment pages, share their personal Joompay URL, collect money from customers and receive donations, not unlike PayPal.

 “The app has been engineered to deliver a best-in-class and the first pan-European experience of peer-to-peer payment solutions,” Yuri Alekseev, CEO and co-founder of Joompay said in a statement.
 “The increasing popularity of non-cash payments during the pandemic ensured us that now is an excellent opportunity for further development.”